-Finally, a records deposit form and box list(s) have to be completed describing the contents of your deposit.
+Finally, a records deposit consignment list has to be completed describing the contents of your deposit.
 This is a crucial part of the process.
 This documentation:

 - serves as an interim finding aid, for occasions when a record needs to be retrieved before it has been entered in the records management database. - acts as an initial receipt for the department to show that the records have been deposited. - maintains the evidential integrity of the record. - helps records management staff to populate the database and exercise control over the records.